NattyNarwhal/wmx/README.md

 By popular request, there are now some keyboard controls available.
 The key combinations are configurable in Config.h * the most important one is that for the Alt modifier.
+By default, this is bound to `Super_L`, usually the left Windows key on your keyboard, but can be changed to something else.

 The default bindings are:

  * To raise the focused window in the stacking order: Alt/cursor-Up